Credit Score for Home Loan 101: What Smart Buyers Need to Know

 Lenders use this score to decide whether to loan you money.
 The higher your credit score, the more likely you are to be approved for loans and lines of credit, and the better rates and terms you’ll be offered.
 If you have low or no credit, it’s much more challenging to borrow money.

-There are three main companies — called credit bureaus — that measure and track your credit score: Equifax, Transunion, and Experian.
+There are three main companies — called credit bureaus — that measure and track credit scores: Equifax, Transunion, and Experian.

-“They monitor your debt — what you owe, what you pay, if you’re on time, the frequency of your payments,” explains top California real estate agent Lynn Carteris.
+“They monitor your debt — what you owe, what you pay, if you’re on time, the frequency of your payments,” explains real estate agent Lynn Carteris who’s with the Oldham Group serving the San Francisco Bay area in California.

 That information is then aggregated and used to calculate your three-digit credit score, a number lenders can use to quickly evaluate your creditworthiness.